Hattiesburg Area Historical Society...preserving local history and heritage since 1970

 • Turtle Creek Mall holds its grand opening.

-• A prehistoric archeological site with artifacts dating back to 4,000 B. C. is discovered on the Marshall Durbin Company property on James Street.
+• A prehistoric archeological site is discovered on the Marshall Durbin Company property on James Street.

 • 1995

-• Oseola McCarty gains national recognition through her philantrophy to The University of Southern Mississippi.
+• Oseola McCarty gains national recognition through her philanthropy to USM.

 • The Tatum Park Recreational Complex opens.